darsi-an/darsi-an.github.io/_posts/2019-03-11-nearest-neighbors.md

 Additionally, KNN makes no explicit assumptions regarding the underlying distribution of the data or about the form of $$f$$, the hypothesis.

 ## Distance Metrics
 The value of the target function for a new test instance is estimated from the known value of the nearest training example(s).
-The nearest neighbour(s) are found using a distance measure or metric.
+The nearest neighbor(s) are found using a distance measure or metric.
 The distance metric, d(x^{(a)},x^{(b)}), typically used (and for the rest of this article) is defined to be Euclidean.
 Common distance metrics include:

 * **Euclidean:** $$ d(x^{(a)},x^{(b)}) = \sqrt{\sum_{i=1}^{d}\|(x^{(a)}_i - x^{(b)}_i)}\|$$
 * **Manhattan:** $$ d(x^{(a)},x^{(b)}) = \sum_{i=1}^{d}\| x^{(a)}_i - x^{(b)}_i \| $$